UlrichGiorgioJaeger/xtext/xtext-website/documentation/102_domainmodelwalkthrough.md

 In this tutorial we will implement a small domain-specific language to model entities and properties similar to what you may know from Rails, Grails or Spring Roo.
 The syntax is very suggestive:

+This part is totally unclear, a model is specified but not further told anything about it.
+The text jumps then directly to 83 where a new domainmodel is introduced makes no sense whatsoever?

 ```domainexample
 datatype String